• Skip to primary navigation

 How To Make Potatoes Au Gratin

-First thing, Peel and slice your Russet potatoes.
+First, peel and slice your Russet potatoes.
 The reason we start with the potatoes is "Timing."
 When working in the kitchen, timing is everything.
 This is a skill where many cooks struggle.

 At Butter-N-Thyme, "timing" is a focal point in our lessons.
-Sure we teach you how to make the recipes in the articles, but underneath, the goal is to empower our readers with solid culinary information and training, skills, tips & tricks.
+Sure, we teach you how to make the recipes in the articles, but underneath, the goal is to empower our readers with solid culinary information and training, skills, tips & tricks.

 Be sure to wash off the potatoes before peeling.
 I only cut off some of the outside peel in the photo below.
 This helps with the presentation.
 If you peel the potatoes, your dish could appear plain to some degree, with a lot of white space, but that also could be a good thing.
 Just something to consider.
 Plus, the potato skins are where most of the health benefits come from.